 Criticism of Sociological Orthodoxy Needs to be Substantive

-Sociology is under intense pressure these days, with many stakeholders strongly criticizing the discipline for its lack of rigor, an almost single-minded preoccupation with inequality (yes, that’s me), and a chronic lack of “viewpoint diversity.”
-These criticisms have institutional repercussions: legislatures in several U.S. states now treat the field as politically “captured,” most notably in Florida, where the field is cast as an incubator of left-wing activism.
+Many individuals criticize the discipline for its lack of rigor, an almost single-minded preoccupation with inequality (that’s right) and a chronic lack of “viewpoint diversity.”
+Such criticisms have important institutional repercussions: legislatures in several U.S. states now treat the discipline as politically “captured,” most notably in Florida, where the field is cast as an incubator of left-wing activism.

-Jukka Savolainen’s recent essay in Unsafe Science sharpens this criticism.
-Savolainen, who is the moderator of the Heterodox Academy’s sociology community, argues that the discipline of sociology has abandoned impartial scholarship and become an activist echo chamber.
-His solution—citing the case of University of Copenhagen—is to empower ideologically diverse review boards, provide targeted grants for heterodox work and, when necessary, encourage “independent advisory boards” to ensure that sociology can, check notes, “adhere strictly to the scientific ethos.”
+His solution to this issue—citing the case of University of Copenhagen—is to empower ideologically diverse review boards, provide targeted grants for heterodox work and encourage independent advisory boards to ensure that sociology can, check notes, “adhere strictly to the scientific ethos.”

-That being said, recognizing these flaws only raises the bar for critique: proper reform demands proper critique, and proper critique requires that we should have an effect on how people engage, in their day to day academic lives, in sociological scholarship.
+Yet, recognizing these flaws should only raise the bar for critique, rather than pushing us to call the party commissars for duty: proper reform demands proper critique, and proper critique requires that we should have an effect on how people engage, in their day to day academic lives, in sociological scholarship.
 Savolainen’s piece exemplifies this deeper problem with much contemporary criticism of sociology.
-However heated, these criticisms seldom turn on substantive engagement with the field’s actual theories, methods, or evidence.
-Put bluntly, the supposed “heterodox” criticism of sociology is never substantive, with no practical implication for sociological scholarship and practice.
-It is a heterodox critique in search of its orthodoxy.
+However heated, such debates seldom turn on substantive engagement with the field’s actual theories, methods, or evidence.

 The Unbearable Lightness of Meta-Criticism

 Critiques like this, mostly coming from the Heterodox Academy quarters of academia, share a familiar structure.
-They contend that sociology is “politically captured,” yet when it is time to say what scholars should actually do differently, the prescriptions are procedural (new review boards, special grants, and viewpoint-diversity pledges), rather than intellectual.
+They contend that sociology is “politically captured,” yet when it is time to say what scholars should actually do differently, the prescriptions are procedural (new review boards, special grants, and viewpoint diversity pledges), rather than intellectual.

 The genre of meta-criticism we encounter, however, is necessarily thin.
 They point to bias, but propose no substantive theory of action, no new mechanism of social change, or no basic alternative model worth resisting.
 Suppose the viewpoint is restored, sociology is now largely apolitical, and we are close to this mysterious “scientific ethos.”
 What happens to the median ASR article, then?
 What is the precise DAG that channels my-kind-of-people-in-committees to good sociology?